lorwinpogi/Machine-Learning/Applications/Real World Applications.md

 Anomaly detection models for health alerts or abnormal behavior

-This workflow can be extended to include cloud monitoring systems, edge computing for IoT devices, or more complex neural networks for larger datasets
+This workflow can be extended to include cloud monitoring systems, edge computing for IoT devices, or more complex neural networks for larger datasets.

-.

 ## Energy Management Using Machine Learning